Text Size: A A A

 Next Steps:

-• Arrange an appointment with your Diabetes Education Centre for assessment by a diabetes educator
+• Arrange an appointment with your Diabetes Education Program to discuss pump therapy

 • Speak to your diabetes specialist/endocrinologist

-• Contact all pump companies and decide which pump you like
+• Review all pump company websites and decide which pump you like

 • Check to see if you have insurance coverage through your benefit plan